 Coronavirus (COVID-19) pandemic update

 On return to the UK, travellers should be aware that testing and quarantine rules differ for Scotland, England, Wales and Northern Ireland.
-Prior to their journey, travellers must ensure they are able to comply with the rules appropriate to the UK nation they will be arriving in and reside in, if different.
+Prior to their journey, travellers must ensure they are able to comply with the rules appropriate to the UK nation they will be arriving and residing in, if different.

 Country specific COVID-19 risk